api3dao/api3-sovryn-hackathon-starter/coingecko-price-dapp/README.md

 ### If you get ` "cannot estimate gas" `

 you probably haven't waited long enough.
-Try again in ~1 minute.
+Try again in ~1 minute, and run:

   ```sh
   npm run update-authorizers